Home | Research | Visitor's Center | Cemeteries | Surnames | Towns | Queries

 How You Can Make a Contribution

-The success of this Project depends on people helping people.
+The success of this Project depends on people helping people

-1. As a Look Up Volunteer.
-If you have Bamberg County research materials, such as histories, census records, cemetery books, etc., you could offer to do "look-ups" for fellow researchers.
+1. As a Look Up Volunteer If you have Bamberg County research materials, such as histories, census records, cemetery books, etc., you could offer to do "look-ups" for fellow researchers.
 We have a look-up page already established and we sure can use more willing volunteers for this area!

 2. "Adopt" a Town or Topic.
 Our goal is to expand the available online history of Bamberg County.
+You would be credited as the contributor or "coordinator" of that particular project.

 Here are some ideas for special projects, but you may have an idea of your own: